Cloud Computing BSc (Hons)

 International | 46,000 zł (non-EU) per year | Not available |

 Coventry University Wroclaw will review tuition fees each year.
 Coventry University Wroclaw may increase fees for each subsequent year of study but such increases will be no more than 5% above inflation.
-Please note that the calculation of inflation is based on the information on price indices of consumer goods and services published by the President of the Statistics Poland on the website: www.stat.gov.pl for the quarter preceding the fees’ valorisation.
+Please note that the calculation of inflation is based on the information on price indices of consumer goods and services published by the President of the Statistics Poland website: www.stat.gov.pl for the quarter preceding the fees’ valorisation.
 Students who are not satisfied with the changes will be offered the opportunity to withdraw.

-For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see the University’s Tuition Fee and Refund Terms and Conditions.
+For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see the university’s Tuition Fee and Refund Terms and Conditions.

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.